MinnesotaGO logo, link to homepage

 • Programs should also require grant recipients who receive diesel vehicles to commit to other efficiency measures including anti-idling and driver training.

 • Many grant programs are oversubscribed.
-Securing as much funding as possible and “stretching” the available funding, such as funding cheaper level 2 chargers, rather than more expensive fast chargers.
+Secure as much funding as possible and “stretching” the available funding, such as funding cheaper level 2 chargers, rather than more expensive fast chargers.

 • Support early adoption of electric vehicles.
 The Agricultural Growth, Research and Innovation (AGRI) Biofuels Infrastructure Grant is an example, but this grant is focused on equipment to dispense biofuels to the public.
 A biofuels grant to support the acquisition and or conversion of existing vehicles using biodiesel, ethanol or RNG could support the introduction of these alternative fueled vehicles into Minnesota’s truck fleet.